sheijk/Zomp/readme.txt

 - LLVM GCC 2.9

 To build just call make all from the root directory.
-To compile zomp files use "zompc -c foo.zomp", to use the zomp shell call zomp_shell.
+To compile zomp files use "zompc -c foo.zomp", to use the zomp shell call zompsh.
 The accompanying Emacs mode in zomp.el is recommended.
 The Zomp shell is designed to make it easy to write integrations for other editors.
+Start it and enter !help to see what it can do.

 = How to contribute / licence